MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-hadoop-install.md

 Machine Learning Server is required on the edge node.
 You should run [full setup](machine-learning-server-linux-install.md) to install on this node.

-Full setup gives you core components for both R and Python, machine learning algortims, and [operationalization](../operationalize/concept-operationalize-deploy-consume.md).
-Operationalization features only run on edge nodes and enable additional ways of deploying and consuming script.
+Full setup gives you core components for both R and Python, machine learning algorthims and pretrained models, and [operationalization](../operationalize/concept-operationalize-deploy-consume.md).
+Operationalization features run on edge nodes, enabling additional ways of deploying and consuming script.
 For example, you can build and deploy web services providing compiled code, or running script in real time.

 > [!Note]
->You cannot use operationalization on data nodes.
+> You cannot use operationalization on data nodes.
 Operationalization does not support Yarn queues and cannot run in a distributed manner.

 ## Data node installation